onyx-platform/onyx-platform.github.io/_drafts/2016-03-02-Onyx-Straps-In-For-A-Jepsening.md

 features.

-As ZooKeeper has already received the [Call Me Maybe treatment](https://aphyr.com/posts/291-jepsen-zookeeper), and passed with flying colours, we decided to first test BookKeeper.
+As ZooKeeper has already received the [Call Me Maybe treatment](https://aphyr.com/posts/291-jepsen-zookeeper), and passed with flying colors, we decided to first test BookKeeper.
 Testing our dependencies first allows us to be reasonably sure that any bugs we find are our own fault.

 ### Setting up our Jepsen Environment